Location- and scale-free procedures for distinguishing between distribution tail models: Asymptotic results

-Clear, this test is location and scale free by the definition of $\widehat{R}_{k,n}.$ Moreover, by Theorem \ref{T3} and Corollary \ref{C2} the proposed test has asymptotically the significance level $\alpha,$ and its consistency on the alternative $H_1: F\in A_1$ follows from Theorem \ref{T4}.
-The test for distinguishing between $A_0$ and $A_1$ in case of their $C(F_0)$-separability from the left can be proposed similarly to the previous section.
+This procedure is clearly location- and scale-free by the definition of $\widehat{R}_{k,n}.$ Moreover, Theorem \ref{T3}, Theorem \ref{T4}, and Corollary \ref{C2} imply that the upper bound over the type I error probabilities of procedure \eqref{test-location} is at most $\alpha$ asymptotically, and its power tends to $1$ as $n\to\infty$.
+The procedure for distinguishing $A_0$ from $A_1$ in case of their $C(F_0)$-separability from the left can be proposed similarly to the previous section.